InformaticsMatters/fragmentor/README.md

     CPUs available on the machine/cluster and how many postgres parallel jobs that can be safely run.
 The second parameter is currently only used in building the index in the site-extract play.

+Fragmentation will typically require cores that have access to at least 200MB of memory.

 For example: